 As human beings, unconscious bias is something that we can’t control.
 However, we can control how we behave and the conscious decisions we make about someone who looks different.
 Unconscious bias training helps us recognise our own biases so that we make judgments about people based on their qualifications, experience and behaviour instead of their appearance.

-To examine your own biases more closely, take this implicit attitudes test – don’t forget to come back to this page afterwards.
-By taking this test, you can discover your own unconscious bias towards visible difference.
+To examine your own biases more closely, take this implicit attitudes test developed by COG Research – don’t forget to come back to this page afterwards.
+By taking this test, you can discover your own unconscious biases towards people with visible differences.
 Remember you can’t control your unconscious biases, but you can control your behaviours.

 Ask where your own unconscious bias comes from.
 Reflect on whether you may have an unconscious bias towards people with a visible difference.

 Take a look at this video, called “I am not your villain”:

 Are our unconscious biases towards people who look different based on fact or personal experience?
 Or could they develop because the media often portray bad or evil characters as having a visible difference?
 Once you start thinking how people with a visible difference are often portrayed, you can begin to understand why you may have an unconscious bias.

 Simply being aware of our own biases can help us overcome them and see them as unfounded.

 Take practical steps to address your unconscious bias

 First, take a look at this video, concentrating on the portion from 2’26” onwards:

 Try to adopt the four approaches suggested in the video: